reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 ![Two beans implementing the same interface](/assets/img/posts/spring-boot-feature-flags/services.png)

 We now want to completely replace the `OldService` bean with the `NewService` bean depending on the value of a feature flag.
-And we want to be able to do this in an adhoc fashion, without having to restart the application!
+And we want to be able to do this in an ad-hoc fashion, without having to restart the application!

 If you want to have a look at the code, it's [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/feature-flags/src/main/java/io/reflectoring/featureflags/patterns/replacebean).